j-irion/recipe-website/README.md

 # recipe-website

-This project will be a website, where you can look at three recipes.
-It will be a simple HTML implementation, to show off my skills at writing up HTML code.
-Including: boilerplate code, and simple tags like <em> or <strong>.
+This project is my first time working with git and HTML.
+It is a website on which you can find three recipes.
+I'm trying to practice my HTML boilerplate code, HTML tags and ability to write git commit messages.